 - Pacific Resort – This is the sister hotel of Pacific Resort Rarotonga.
 It is super flash and another great place to eat dinner while looking out over the water.
 You have to book with the restaurant but anyone can drink and eat at the bar on the beach, you just can’t use the pool – no matter how tempting!

-One Foot Island Legend
+Legend of One Foot Island

 Once upon a time, a Maori Chief decided that the marine life of Aitutaki Lagoon has to be preserved for future generations and so he banned fishing inside its calm waters.
 Desperate to feed his family, a poor fisherman set out with his son to a little island on the edge of the reef to fish just enough to support his family.